 - The computer-based Patent Office Registration Exam is available virtually every weekday, at a testing site near you.

 - There is no deadline for submitting your application to sit for the computer-based Patent Office Exam.
 You can send in your application whenever it is ready.
-[There IS a deadline for submitting your application for the paper-based Exam, if you choose to take that instead.
-That deadline is announced in the General Requirements Bulletin.]

 1. Requirements to sit for the Exam:

 Generally, almost any degree in engineering, Computer Science, or the hard sciences (biology, physics, chemistry) qualifies you to sit for the Exam.
 Also, about two years of courses in any of the above should qualify (under Category B).
 See the General Requirements Bulletin for the details.
 Be forewarned that the Patent Office has not traditionally been very flexible or open-minded about qualifications to sit for the Exam.
 You should try to fit yourself into one of the categories set forth in the General Requirements Bulletin.